brettmillerb/Pester-Wiki/It.md

 expectation of the test is not met.
 If you are following the AAA pattern (Arrange-Act-Assert), this typically holds the Assert.

+###Skip
+Use this parameter to explicitly mark test to be skipped.
+This is preferable to temporarily commenting out a test, because the test remains listed in the output.
+Use the [Strict](https://github.com/pester/Pester/wiki/Invoke-Pester#strict) parameter of [[Invoke-Pester]] to force all skipped tests to fail.

+###Pending
+Use this parameter to explicitly mark unfinished tests as pending.
+This might be useful to distinguish a test that is work-in-progress from tests that fail as a result of a changes being made to the code base.

+A test that is empty, contains only comments, or the combination of both will become Pending by default.
+Use the [Strict](https://github.com/pester/Pester/wiki/Invoke-Pester#strict) parameter of [[Invoke-Pester]] to force all pending tests to fail.

 EXAMPLE
 ----------